dragonfruitnetwork/onionfruit/readme.md

 In the event the program fails to operate normally (and crashes) we **should** receive a report (with nothing identifiable inside) allowing us to fix the issue.
 If you keep experiencing issues (or want to ask a question/request a feature), feel free to create an issue and we'll get back to you ASAP.

-> If you want to turn off bug reporting, you can do so in the settings page

 ## Licenses

 OnionFruit™ Connect is a closed-source program.
-One of the reasons for this is because we use proprietary assembles to create our UI (mainly Telerik).
+One of the reasons for this is because we use proprietary assembles to create our UI (Telerik/PostSharp).
 We can't share these so there is not much point in disclosing the majority of the source with the aim to allow people to improve the app (we also don't want similar versions of the app flooding the market).
 Because of this, people are free to open issues with feature requests (as stated above) and they can be discussed and planned if there is a high enough demand for them.